bsherman/ublue-kmods/README.md

 A layer to build kmod drivers into an image for consumption by other images.
 Drivers included:
-- nvidia
+- xone
 - xpadneo

-If used directly, this image is simply vanilla Silverblue plus the aforementioned drivers.
+If used directly, this image is a vanilla Silverblue plus the drivers listed above AND **nvidia** drivers, as this builds upon the the [ublue-os/nvidia](https://github.com/ublue-os/nvidia) Silverbue image.

 Note: This project is a work-in-progress.
 You should at a minimum be familiar with the [Fedora documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/) on how to administer an ostree system.
 This is currently for people who want to help figure this out, so there may be explosions and gnashing of teeth.